porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 Note: The formal ETH address on zkSync is `0x000000000000000000000000000000000000800a`, neither the well-known `0xEee...EEeE` used by protocols as a placeholder on Ethereum, nor zero address `0x000...000`, which `zksync-web3` package ([See](https://v2-docs.zksync.io/api/js/utils.html#the-address-of-ether)) provides as a more user-friendly alias.

-*hint: SpendLimit is token-agnostic.
-Thus an extension is possible: another checking if the execution is ERC20 transfer by extracting the function selector in bytes from transaction calldata.
+Hint: SpendLimit is token-agnostic.
+Thus an extension is also possible: add a check for whether or not the execution is ERC20 transfer by extracting the function selector in bytes from transaction calldata.

 #### AAFactory.sol